jacobkap/asciiSetupReader/README.md

 keep_columns = c("IDENTIFIER_CODE", "NUMERIC_STATE_CODE")) # Gets only the first 2 columns
 example[1:6, 1:2] # Look at first 6 rows and first 4 columns
 ```

-## Future Goals for this Package
-Create a parallel function that works with SAS setup files.